FlexMeasures/flexmeasures/Installation.md

 This suffices for a quick start.

-If you want to consistenly use FlexMeasures, we recommend you add this setting to your config file at `~/.flexmeasures.cfg` and use a truly random string.
+If you want to consistently use FlexMeasures, we recommend you add this setting to your config file at `~/.flexmeasures.cfg` and use a truly random string.
 Here is a Pythonic way to generate a good secret key:

     `python -c "import secrets; print(secrets.token_urlsafe())"`